pannamatena/olympic_2008_medalists/README.md

 ## How to install?
 Just clone the repo and run `npm install`

+To start the dev server and run the app run `npm start`.

+To create a production build run `npm run build`.

 ## Tests
 Run unit tests with `npm run test`